 The investigation about the thermal-hydraulics phenomena occurring in an HLM pool during normal operation, operational transient and accidental scenarios is an important topic for a complete knowledge of an LFR behavior.
 Nowadays, the only European facility suitable to address this topic of investigation is CIRCE (ENEA, Italy) [4],[5].
 Anyway, the refurbishment and upgrade of the CIRCE facility is not sufficient, and new facilities have to be envisaged for pool thermal hydraulics studies.
 For this aim the construction and operation of experimental infrastructures as ELF is mandatory.

 The ELF facility hosts in fact a Core Simulator (CS) which is a representative mock-up 1:1 in height of the ALFRED core.
-In particular, the CS is composed by a total of 31 Sub-Assemblies (S/As) arranged in a triangular lattice to form a pseudo-cylinder: 16 assemblies electrically heated, representing the Fuel Assemblies (FAs), 1 in-pile section (IPS) and 2 control rods (CRs), which are surrounded by 12 Dummy Assemblies (DAs).
+ALFRED will have 3 operating conditions (staged approach) with the inlet and outlet core temperature ranging from 390 to 400 °C and from 430 and 520 °C, respectively, a core thermal power ranging from 100 to 300 MW, a steam pressure ranging from 170 to 180 bar and a steam temperature ranging from 420 to 450 °C. The ALFRED’s core is composed by 134 Fuel Assemblies (FAs); within each FA, a bundle of 126 fuel rods are arranged in a triangular lattice, and the core is completed by 12 control rods, 4 safety devices and 102 Dummy Assemblies (DAs).
+Considering this scenario of ALFRED, the CS in ELF is composed by a total of 31 Sub-Assemblies (S/As) arranged in a triangular lattice to form a pseudo-cylinder: 16 assemblies electrically heated, representing the Fuel Assemblies (FAs), 1 in-pile section (IPS) and 2 control rods (CRs), which are surrounded by 12 Dummy Assemblies (DAs).
 The ELF FA reproduces the Spike region, the bottom shroud and the outlet holes.
 Furthermore, each FA is composed by a central dummy pin and 36 electrical pins with an active length of 810 mm (the same of ALFRED), placed in a hexagonal lattice for a total of 576 electrical pins.
 The core simulator is surrounded by a baffle following the perimeter of the external assemblies, reproducing in this way the ALFRED core baffle.

 Finally, the integral tests represent a key point in the R&D activities dedicated to the development of LFRs.
 From the execution of such tests it is possible to gather important data concerning the facility operation during steady state normal operation, operational transients and postulated accidental scenarios.
 ELF is the most suitable facility for the run of integral tests, thanks to its relevant dimensions and the representativeness of the components with respect to the ones of ALFRED, including but not being limited to phenomena and processes of interest at system level and connected with design, safety and operation issues; simulations and analyses of a broad spectrum of accident scenarios; accident management procedures; component testing; scaling issue; generating databases for supporting licensing process; codes assessment and validation.